Search Is On For Gunmen Who Shot, Killed Rapper XXXTentacion

 DEERFIELD BEACH (CBSMiami/CNN) — The search is on for whoever shot and killed a popular South Florida rapper outside a Deerfield Beach motorsport dealership.

-XXXTentacion was leaving RIVA Motorsports when he was fatally shot in the driver’s seat of a black BMW i8 around 4:00 p.m.
+XXXTentacion was leaving RIVA Motorsports when he was fatally shot in the driver’s seat of a black BMW i8 around 4:00 p.m. on Monday.

 The 20-year-old rapper from Plantation, whose real name was Jahseh Onfroy, was leaving the location off North Dixie Highway and NE 36th St. when he was ambushed.